Cutting the Cord? A Guide To Streaming Services and Saving Money

 Lest you assume the streaming ecosystem had completely abandoned the notion of a cable package, there are several platforms that essentially recreate the model for the streaming generation.
 That is to say they include access to some of the same channels you’d find on your TV along with DVR functionality and more.
 If that sounds up your alley, here’s a look at Philo TV, FuboTV, and AT&T WatchTV, and DirecTV Now.

-- Biggest draw: Live and on-demand access to many basic cable channels at the base level with the option to add specialty channels for a few dollars more.
+- Biggest draw: Live and on-demand access to many basic cable channels and a few specialty channels.
 You can also record and save an unlimited number of shows for up to 30 days.

 - Biggest drawback: No premium networks or sports options.

 - Best for: Those who want access to a number of their favorite linear channels without dealing with the cable companies.

-- Bottom Line: With Philo TV’s basic package including an array of channels like AMC, Comedy Central, Nickelodeon, and IFC, this option could fill a cable-sized hole for many cord cutters and comes at an attractive price.
-As for the upper tier, the additional 13 channels will likely only appeal to a small number of viewers.
+- Bottom Line: With Philo TV’s basic package including an array of channels like AMC, Comedy Central, Nickelodeon, and IFC, this option could fill a cable-sized hole for many cord cutters and comes at a fairly attractive price — although the service recently trimmed from a basic and premium package to just the latter.
 Finally, with live TV and DVR options included, Philo TV could be a great transitional product for those who will miss certain aspects of their “traditional” television experience.

 - Biggest draw: Offers a number of popular entertainment, news, and sports channels along with Cloud DVR features.